 These crispy, colorful, bite-size roasted radishes are great as a snack or side!
 Bonus, they’re super simple to make and a great way to incorporate veggies into your meals.

 What Are Radishes?

 Radishes are root vegetables that definitely pack a punch in flavor when you eat them raw.
 They’re peppery and almost spicy, but mellow out into a sweet and toned-down heat when cooked or roasted.
 Plus they come in a variety of beautiful colors ranging from bright red, purple, and white.

-In Mexican food, you’ll most likely see radishes as a garnish for different meals like posole, sopes, or even pickled with jalapenos and carrots.
+In Mexican food, you’ll most likely see radishes as a garnish for different meals like pozole verde, pozole rojo, sopes, or even pickled with jalapenos and carrots.
 You can easily add radishes to my pickled jalapeno recipe.